AlexMcCarroll/CV/README.md

 #### Awarded all-rounder scholarship

 ## Personal Achievements
 -	Duke of Edinburgh Gold Award
 -	Selected to train with the British Telemark Ski Team
 -	Overall female runner-up at the British and Army Telemark Ski Championships in 2017
 -	Selected to train with the Scotland Lacrosse team in 2012 - 2014

 ## Status
 - UK and USA citizenship
 - Hong Kong permanent residency

 ## Further Interests
+I enjoy travelling and in the last year I have visited Western and Central Europe, Asia, and South America.
+Most recently, this November I visited the Christina Noble’s Foundation in Ho Chi Minh City.
+I love being active thus, I also enjoy skiing, ski touring, sailing, diving, rock climbing, hiking and triathlon.
+Currently, I am training with the aim to complete a Half-Ironman triathlon in Cascais, Portugal in September 2018.